Ph.D. and dissertation requirements

 - The Conflict of Interest form must be turned in twice, once with the Prospectus and again with the pre-defense paperwork (Final Report Form).

-- The Safe Assign form must be turned in three weeks prior to the Dissertation Defense.
+- The Safe Assign check must be turned in at least two weeks prior to the Dissertation Defense.

 For more information on Ph.D. timelines and thesis requirements, please visit the Graduate School website.

 - Individual development plan (IDP)

 - Dissertation and thesis format guidelines

 Below is a generic timeline for Ph.D. students in the College of Engineering.
 Please check your departmental Ph.D. timeline, which is available on their website.